 How to Select an Audio Description Vendor

-When choosing an audio description vendor there are many different things to consider.
+When choosing between audio description services there are many factors to consider.
 Some of these things include cost, process, editing, help with publishing, and quality.

 Price & Process: A Crucial Balance